Learn the basics

 - Add or update a key/value pair to

-- Use the new key
+Terminal window dart run slang - Use the new key

 Adding a new locale

-and rename it to strings_LOCALE.i18n.json
+and rename it to LOCALE.i18n.json

 .